-Peer review is the review of cases through the grievance and appeals process where actual or potential qualityof-care issues are identified.
+Peer review is the review of cases through the grievance and appeals process where actual or potential quality-of-care issues are identified.
 Cases requiring investigation may involve components of care delivered by an individual practitioner or a health delivery organization such as a hospital, skilled nursing facility, medical group or independent practice association, or other types of organizations designed to deliver care to Blue Shield members.
-This page intentionally left blank.